-- (1) Minor beneficial impact - (2) No impact anticipated - (3) Minor Adverse Impact May require mitigation - (4) Significant or potentially significant impact requiring avoidance or modification which may require an Environmental Impact Statement.
+- (1) Minor beneficial impact - (2) No impact anticipated - (3) Minor Adverse Impact May require mitigation - (4) Significant or potentially significant impact requiring avoidance or modification which may require an Environmental Impact Statement

+Environmental Impact

-Impact Environmental Assessment Factor Code Impact Evaluation LAND DEVELOP MENT Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design 2 The proposed action is continued agricultural use of property which is compatible with a zoning code of A.a (Agricultural High Intensity) and existing land use is SREP-A (Special Rustic Agricultural Protection).
+Assessment Factor Code Impact Evaluation

+LAND DEVELOP MENT

+Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design 2 The proposed action is continued agricultural use of property which is compatible with a zoning code of AP (Productive Agricultural) and existing land use SREP-A (Specially Protected Rustic Soil - Agricultural).
 There is no urban design associated with this rural, agricultural site.

-Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff 2 The soil is currently being used for agriculture purposes.
-There is no change in land use since the land will continue to be used to agriculture purposes.
-The landslide data indicates moderate landslide susceptibility, but no erosion is expected to occur from this project.
+Soil Suitability/ Slope/ Erosion/ 2 The soil is currently being used for agriculture purposes.
+There is no change in land use since the land will

+Drainage/Storm Water Runoff continue to be used to agriculture purposes.
+The landslide data indicates high and very high landslide susceptibility.
+The road and part of the area where the project will be developed has an exposed surface, therefore, no erosion is expected to occur from this project.
 The project will not affect the drainage in the area.
+Additionally, the project does not include activities that involve human habitation to where mitigation measures for landslide risk are necessary.
 There will be little to no additional runoff associated with the project.
 See Landslide Susceptibility Map, Figure 13.
 Hazards and Nuisances including Site Safety and Noise 2 There are no specific environmental hazards that have been identified for this site.
 The site is not in a high Noise Level area, nor will the project generate any additional noise.
 Additionally, the project does not include housing or such to where inhabitants would be affected.
-Energy Consumption 2 The project consists of the purchase and installation of two new 20' x 100' greenhouses, a 15' x 16' x 9' freezer room, a 6" water well, a utility vehicle and an integrated solar system on an existing agricultural farm.
-The new solar panels will provide energy that will be used by the hydroponic system in the greenhouses and also, in the freezer room.
-Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONON SOCIOECONOMIC Employment and Income Patterns 2 The project will result in short-term benefit to employment when contractors are hired for the construction of the new greenhouses and water well, and the installation of the solar panels.
-After construction, there may be a net positive benefit for the farm, a small business receiving this funding for economic development recovery purposes, which will aid in the continued operations of the intended use of the farm which products will be used by Puerto Rico population.
-The project is not anticipated to have a significant impact on Employment and Income Patterns, however, the project may help restore employment opportunities and income patterns.
-Demographic Character Changes, Displacement 2 The proposed project will not alter the demographic characteristics of Corozal, PR.
+Energy Consumption The project should not trigger any additional energy consumption since the project is the purchase 40 feet container, a portable electrified fence (100' x 48"), a 20 x 40 feet shade-structure for cattle, 14 pounds of grass seed, 14 pounds of grass, 2 oval galvanized water tanks (2' x 6' x 2), sheep (10 Katahdin female sheep and 1 male sheep), a 24" x 24" weighting balance, an UTV and a trailer on an existing agricultural farm and will not require any expansion to existing power facilities.
+The portable electrified fence will be powered by a solar pack.
+Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONOA SOCIOECONOMIC Employment and Income Patterns 2 The project is not anticipated to have a significant impact on Employment and Income Patterns.
+However, since the project will include an economic component, it may aid in restoring some employment opportunities and income patterns.
+Demographic Character Changes, Displacement 2 The proposed project will not alter the demographic characteristics of Ciales, PR.
 The applicant is already located at this location and the project will provide opportunities for the continuous agricultural growth of the business.
+1110 003111033.